What is Xanax Addiction?

 If you've been taking Xanax for long periods, with or without a prescription, then your body will have become accustomed to its presence.
 Lowering the dosage or stopping it completely can lead to unpleasant withdrawal symptoms.
 This process is a result of the brain attempting to adjust and function normally without Xanax.

-Some of the most common withdrawal symptoms include, but are not limited to, the following:
+Some of the most common withdrawal symptoms of Xanax include, but are not limited to, the following:

 - Stomach cramps